nephio-project/docs/install-guide/demo-vagrant-windows.md

 ## Notes

 **Warning**: For low-end machines (less then 8T32GB), you will need to modify the Vagrant file.
 This is not recommended!

 - In the Vagrant file "./Vagrantfile", there are *CPUS & RAM* parameters in `config.vm.provider`, it's possible to override them at runtime:

-  -On Linux, or the Git Bash on Windows we can use a one-liner command `CPUS=16 MEMORY=32768 vagrant up`
+  - On Linux, or the Git Bash on Windows we can use a one-liner command `CPUS=16 MEMORY=32768 vagrant up`

 - In the Ansible "./playbooks/roles/bootstrap/tasks/prechecks.yml" file, there are the checks for *CPUS & RAM*